TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/04 - Metal model and Sommerfeld Model.md

 The direction of the wavevector indicates the direction of propagation of the electron wave.
 In three dimensions, the wavevector has components in the x, y, and z directions, which determine how the wavefunction varies in each spatial dimension.
 The number of allowed wavevectors in a given volume of momentum space can be calculated by considering the spacing between the allowed wavevectors.
 In three dimensions, the allowed wavevectors form a cubic lattice in momentum space, with a spacing of:
 $$\Delta k_x = \frac{2 \pi}{L_x}, \quad \Delta k_y = \frac{2 \pi}{L_y}, \quad \Delta k_z = \frac{2 \pi}{L_z}$$
+The number $2 \pi$ comes from the periodic boundary conditions we applied earlier.
 This means that the volume of each allowed state in momentum space is given by:
 $$\Delta k_x \Delta k_y \Delta k_z = \frac{(2 \pi)^3}{V}$$
 Where $V = L_x L_y L_z$ is the volume of the metal.
 Therefore, the number of allowed wavevectors in a given volume of momentum space $d^3k$ is given by: